 I recently published a post about Why 3% of Harvard MBAs Make Ten Times as Much as the Other 97% Combined.
 In that post, I discuss a Harvard study concerning the effects of goal setting, and specifically written goals, on future financial success.
-A few readers informed me that the study was a myth, and I decided to do some due diligence and follow up on the information you, my readers, provided.

 Just Like Hiring My Own Research Staff – Google Book Search